 As a pilot project to develop a framework for a public participation process, Regional Water Board staff is participating with Sonoma County and representatives from the communities of Monte Rio and Villa Grande to pursue public funding to investigate community wastewater solutions that would enable OWTS owners in the project area to comply with APMP requirements.
 An important component of this pilot project is a commitment by local agencies to coordinate and cooperate to identify technical and regulatory solutions to wastewater planning, to investigate funding options, and to secure public and private funding assistance for local actions to resolve wastewater disposal challenges and implement the TMDL Action Plan.
 To support this commitment, the Regional Water Board, the County of Sonoma, and the Sonoma County Community Development Commission have entered into a Memorandum of Understanding (MOU) that acknowledges the necessity of cooperation between the agencies to provide funding and facilitate community outreach for affected communities.
 Approved in December 2016, this MOU establishes the mutual understandings of the parties with respect to their joint efforts and responsibilities to implement the Action Plan as it relates to OWTS.

-A second, vital component of the project is the formation of a community advisory group whose purpose is to provide input to the implementing agencies on the planning process and conduct meaningful outreach to homeowners and others affected by the requirements of the Action Plan.
-The Monte Rio/Villa Grande Community Advisory Group has met monthly since June 2018 and has made significant contributions to a Planning Scope of Work that is part of an application for funding by Clean Water State Revolving Fund Program.
-If successful, this pilot project will serve as a model for public outreach programs for infrastructure improvements and for establishing other community advisory groups in the Russian River Watershed where replacement of OWTS may be infeasible..
+A second, vital component of the project is the formation of a citizens advisory group whose purpose is to provide input to the implementing agencies on the planning process and conduct meaningful outreach to homeowners and others affected by the requirements of the Action Plan.
+This 12-person group, known as the Lower Russian River Citizens Advisory Group (CAG), was tasked with assisting Regional Water Board and Sonoma County staff in identifying technical and regulatory solutions to wastewater disposal challenges, investigating funding options, and securing public and private funding for local APMP compliance actions.
+The CAG has met monthly since June 2018 and has made significant contributions to a Planning Scope of Work that is part of an application for funding by Clean Water State Revolving Fund Program.
+If successful, this pilot project will serve as a model for public outreach programs for infrastructure improvements and for establishing other community advisory groups in the Russian River Watershed where replacement of OWTS may be infeasible.

+In August 2019, with input from the CAG and Regional Water Board staff, the Sonoma County Water Agency (Sonoma Water) submitted a Plan of Study to the State Water Resources Control Board’s Division of Financial Assistance (DFA) for a project to analyze alternatives for compliance with APMP requirements for wastewater disposal in the vicinity of Monte Rio and Villa Grande communities.
+The Monte Rio and Villa Grande Wastewater Project will have three phases: 1) Feasibility Study Assessment and Report 2) Design and Environmental Documentation, and 3) Construction.
+The Plan of Study requests $1 million for Phase 1 of the project, which will evaluate potential solutions to achieve the goal of providing adequate wastewater treatment to the target communities.
+The grant award has been approved by DFA and the grant agreement is expected to receive final approval in April 2021.
+Phases 2 and 3 will proceed sequentially after recommended projects are identified in the Feasibility Report and each will include new applications for grant and loan funding assistance.

 9.2.8 Large Onsite Wastewater Treatment Systems